AdobeDocs/workfront.de-DE/help/quicksilver/product-announcements/product-releases/20.3-release-activity/20-3-release-overview.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">The 20.3 release was made available in the Production environment the week of .
 This page provides information about the functionality included in the 20.3 release.</p>
 -->

-Auf dieser Seite finden Sie Informationen zur Funktionalität von Adobe Workfront Classic und dem neuen Adobe Workfront-Erlebnis, das in Version 20.3 enthalten ist.
-Diese neuen Produkte und Funktionen sollen Ihnen dabei helfen, während dieser Unterbrechungszeit Veränderungen in Ihrer Organisation vorzunehmen.
+Auf dieser Seite finden Sie Informationen zur Funktionalität von Adobe Workfront Classic und zum neuen Adobe Workfront-Erlebnis, das in Version 20.3 enthalten ist.
+Diese neuen Produkte und Funktionen sollen Ihnen dabei helfen, in dieser Zeit der Unterbrechungen transformative Veränderungen in Ihrem Unternehmen zu bewirken.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">As the 20.3 release nears its planned Production release, this page will be updated with all functionality included with 20.3.</p>
 -->

-Diese Verbesserungen sind derzeit in der Vorschau-Umgebung verfügbar und wurden in der Produktionsumgebung in der Woche vom 10.
-August 2020 verfügbar gemacht.
+Diese Verbesserungen sind derzeit in der Vorschau -Umgebung verfügbar und wurden in der Woche vom 10.
+August 2020 in der Produktionsumgebung bereitgestellt.

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">